michael-upton97/cscompubdraft/mySite/wp-content/plugins/megamenu/readme.txt

 = 2.7 =

 * Change: No longer use ":after" pseudo element to display arrows.
 Use 'span.mega-indicator' instead.
-This allows the arrows to control the sub menu independantly of the menu text.
+This allows the arrows to control the sub menu independently of the menu text.
 Custom CSS targeting `a.mega-menu-link:after` should be updated to target `a.mega-menu-link > span.mega-indicator:after`.

 * New: Off canvas mobile options under Appearance > Menus > Max Mega Menu Settings > Effect (Mobile).
 Remember to clear any CSS caching or minification plugins if you have problems activating this functionality.
 * New: "Collapse sub menu" option to hide third/fourth level items within mega menus